 The link to the application is below.
 You may email or mail all correspondence to the office.

-* THE COPY OF GRAIN GRADER LICENSE FROM USDA PERTAINS TO THE FEDERAL LICENSED GRAIN WAREHOUSES.
+* THE COPY OF THE GRAIN GRADER LICENSE FROM USDA PERTAINS TO THE FEDERALLY LICENSED GRAIN WAREHOUSES.

 Grain Grading Complaints